How to Calculate the ROI of a PR Operating System (With Framework)

 4. Margin Improvement

-A 50-person agency billing $8M annually that reduces technology cost by $150,000, recovers $200,000 in practitioner capacity, and adds $300,000 in new client revenue sees total margin impact of approximately $650,000, representing a shift from 12% to 20% net margin.
-That is the difference between a fragile business and a durable one.
+PR agencies typically operate on 10-15% net margins.
+A 50-person agency billing $8M annually reducing technology cost by $150,000, recovering $200,000 in practitioner capacity, and adding $300,000 in new client revenue experiences $650,000 total margin impact—shifting from 12% to 20% net margin.

 How to Run the Calculation for Your Agency